ring-lang/ring/README.md

 =============

-The language is simple, trying to be natural, encourage organization and comes with transparent implementation.
+The language is simple, trying to be natural, encourage organization and comes with transparent and visual implementation.
 It comes with compact syntax and a group of features that enable the programmer to create natural interfaces and declarative domain-specific languages in a fraction of time.
 It is very small, fast and comes with smart garbage collector that puts the memory under the programmer control.
 It supports many